 TKE-Optimized series images is once used for improving the stability of the image and providing more features, but it is not available for the clusters in TKE console after the Tencent Linux public image is launched.
 For more information, see TKE-Optimized Series Images.

 We recommend that you use the Tencent Linux operating system.
 It is a public image of Tencent Cloud that contains the TencentOS-kernel.
 TKE now supports this image and uses it as the default image.

-The node pool is currently under beta testing.
-If you want to use the node pool feature, you can apply for it.
 The node pool is mainly used to batch manage nodes with the following items: